 1A.29.
 (SDE-EIA: Full-Day 4K) Eligible students residing in a school district that met the poverty level for participation in the prior school year are eligible to participate in the South Carolina Early Reading Development and Education Program in the current school year.
-Public and private providers shall be funded for instructional costs at a rate of \$4,510 \$4,600 per student enrolled.
+Public and private providers shall be funded for instructional costs at a rate of \$4,600 per student enrolled.
 Eligible students enrolling during the school year or withdrawing during the school year shall be funded on a pro rata basis determined by the length of their enrollment.
-In the event that sufficient funding is available to do so, the reimbursement rate for students enrolled by private providers rated B+ or higher in the ABC Quality System operated by the SC Department of Social Services may be increased by up to 10% of the per-student base with approval of the First Steps Board of Trustees.
-Private providers transporting eligible children to and from school shall also be eligible for a reimbursement of \$574 \$585 per eligible child transported.
+Private providers transporting eligible children to and from school shall also be eligible for a reimbursement of \$574 per eligible child transported.
 All providers who are reimbursed are required to retain records as required by their fiscal agent.
 New providers participating for the first time in the current fiscal year and enrolling between one and six eligible children shall be eligible to receive up to \$1,000 per child in materials and equipment funding, with providers enrolling seven or more such children eligible for funding not to exceed \$10,000.
 Providers receiving equipment funding are expected to participate in the program and provide high-quality, center-based programs as defined herein for a minimum of three years.
 Failure to participate for three years will require the provider to return a portion of the equipment allocation at a level determined by the Department of Education and the Office of First Steps to School Readiness.
 Funding to providers is contingent upon receipt of data as requested by the Department of Education and the Office of First Steps.
-The Department of Education shall only provide funding for public
+The Department of Education shall only provide funding for public school students whose complete records have been entered into PowerSchool based on the one hundred and thirty-five day student average daily membership.